 Yirou Ronnie Zhang, violin, is in her third year at the Music Academy, following three years with the Community School.

+What are you most excited about this fall semester?
 It is really hard to pick which event I am the most excited for since basically everything is so fresh after online learning.
 One thing that I am totally pumped about is being able to rehearse and perform chamber music with my peers.
 This also includes our string ensemble—Academy Virtuosi.
 Being able to communicate with music spontaneously with my friends and teachers is something that I had been dreaming about ever since March 2020.

+How has your experience of being back on campus been?
 My experience back on campus has never been better.
 Words cannot describe how delighted I am to be able to watch music-making in action, regardless of the instrument and player.
 I had also noticed that students, faculties, and staff of our entire school are strictly observing the COVID guidelines.
 They make me feel safe and secure when it comes to the risk of being exposed to the virus.

+What is a specific or personal area of focus for you this semester?
 I am a senior this year, so the primary focus would of course be working on my prescreening and live audition repertoire for college applications.
 Other tasks related to it, such as writing essays and filling out applications, are also priorities that I’d like to focus on.
 As always, balancing solo repertoire with chamber music, Virtuosi, and keyboard repertoire is definitely a challenge.
 I’m sure I’ll learn from these experiences as I manage to work through this school year.

 Being back at Colburn this year, I am experiencing an overwhelming appreciation for the spark of inspiration that my tremendously talented and hard-working peers bring me.
 John Fawcett